 Drinking green tea when you have a fatty liver is probably not the first dietary change that a doctor would recommend.
 It’s surely not the most important one either.

-I didn’t knew anything about it until doing extensive research on all methods that help reversing your fatty liver and I saw that every now and then, the beneficial effects of Green Tea were mentioned.
+I didn’t knew anything about it until doing extensive research on all methods that help reversing fatty liver disease and I saw that every now and then, the beneficial effects of Green Tea were mentioned.

 You can imagine how pleasantly surprised I was to find out that this otherwise delicious drink might actually help those with a fatty liver!